techBeck03/terraform-intersight-server-profile-templates/README.md

-# terraform-intersight-server-profile-templates
+# Terraform Intersight Server Profile Templates Module
 This module helps create Intersight Server Profile Templates for common use-cases.
 This module is a work in progress and currently supports the following template use cases:

 - ESX
-  * `esx7_bfs_4nic_mlom` - ESX 7 configured for boot from SAN with 4 vNICs and 2 vHBAs
+  * `esx7_bfs_4nic_mlom` - ESX 7 configured for boot from SAN with 4 vNICs and 2 vHBAs using the `MLOM` adapter

+The main purpose of this module is to get up and running very quickly with server profile templates in Intersight.
+More use cases and configuration options will be added in the future.

 ## Requirements